sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - There is no other joy like the joy of being in discipline and defeating your own weaknesses. ~ Sahil

 - Make your work interesting by listening to melodies, beats or piano.
 Or get up from your seat and work while standing. ~ Sahil

+- Learn the art of remembering important things by making hook notes.
+Reading books gives you the art of forgetting too.
+Make hook notes of books in google docs so you can refer them from anywhere via mobile.
+Hook means you create brdige between your compressed notes to the actual books and you can forsure go back to the book too, which is great! ~ Sahil

+- Forgive the ones you love.
+Friends, girlfriends, sister, brother, mom, dad & yourself unconditionally. ~ Sahil

+- Reading is the best way out of stress, anxiety, illness. ~ Sahil